 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use ZIAGEN for a condition for which it was not prescribed.
 Do not give ZIAGEN to other people, even if they have the same symptoms that you have.
 It may harm them.

-This Medication Guide summarizes the most important information about ZIAGEN.
 If you would like more information, talk with your healthcare provider.
-You can ask your healthcare provider or pharmacist for the information that is written for healthcare professionals.
+You can ask your healthcare provider or pharmacist for the information about ZIAGEN that is written for health professionals.

 For more information go to www.ZIAGEN.com or call 1-877-844-8872.